DatabaseStratum/py-stratum-cli/README.rst

 PyStratum
 =========
-A stored procedure and function loader, wrapper generator for MySQL and SQL Server in Python.
+A stored procedure and function loader, wrapper generator for MySQL, SQL Server and PostgreSQL in Python.

 Overview
 ========
 PyStratum is a tool and library with the following mayor functionalities:

-* Loading modified and new stored routines and removing obsolete stored routines into/from a MySQL or SQL Server instance.
-This MySQL or SQL Server instance can be part of your development or a production environment.
+* Loading modified and new stored routines and removing obsolete stored routines into/from a MySQL, SQL Server, or PostgreSQL instance.
+This MySQL, SQL Server, or PostgreSQL instance can be part of your development or a production environment.
-* Enhancing the (limited) syntax of MySQL and SQL Server stored routines with constants and custom types (based on actual table columns).
+* Enhancing the (limited) syntax of MySQL, SQL Server, and PostgreSQL stored routines with constants and custom types (based on actual table columns).
 * Generating automatically a Python wrapper class for calling your stored routines.
 This wrapper class takes care about error handing and prevents SQL injections.
 * Defining Python constants based on auto increment columns and column widths.